trekhleb/angular-library-seed/README.md

 > Seed project for [Angular](https://angular.io/) libraries that are [AOT](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html)/[JIT](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) compatible and that use external [SCSS](http://sass-lang.com/)-styles and HTML-templates.

-This project contains TickTock library example.
-The library itself is small and the only thing it does is [displaying current time](http://embed.plnkr.co/VbO1hldrCfF6ITG6VvGG/) (Plunker example).
+This project is contains an example of how to build a web component library .
 But what **most important** is that the project contains **reusable environment** for the libraries that allows to build, test, lint, document, explore and publish them.

-> [Read more](https://medium.com/@tsukhu/how-to-create-aot-jit-compatible-angular-4-library-with-external-scss-html-templates-9da6e68dac6e) about architectural **challenges** and **solutions** used in this repository.
+The complete demo application based on the atomic web design principles has been created and is available at https://github.com/tsukhu/angular-atomic-app

 # You might find this project helpful if
 - You want to create library for **Angular 4**.